lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 Where:

-* *$r$ is a learnable temperature parameter for scaling the loss.
+* $r$ = learnable temperature parameter for scaling the loss.
 * 2 logarithmic terms consider either audio-to-text logits or text-to-audio logits.
-* N batch size.
+* N = batch size.

-* After training, embeddings are useful for different tasks.
+After training, embeddings are useful for different tasks.

 ### 3.2 Downstream Tasks in Inference Stage